Jerry Hendren

 Jerome Wayne "Jerry" Hendren (November 4, 1947 – February 26, 2018) was an American football player, a wide receiver who played one season in the National Football League (NFL), with the Denver Broncos in 1970.

-Early years
+Early life

 Born and raised in Spokane, Washington, Hendren graduated from Shadle Park High School in 1966, and played college football at the University of Idaho in Moscow.
 He led the NCAA in 1969 in both receptions (95) and receiving yards (1,452).
 Hendren also led the nation in 1968 in receptions (86) and receiving touchdowns (14).
 He was recruited to Idaho under head coach Steve Musseau; Y C McNease took over in 1968 and emphasized the passing game.

 After the 1969 season, Hendren played in five collegiate all-star games, including the East–West Shrine Game, the American Bowl, the Senior Bowl, and the College All-Star Game in late July.
 He caught five passes in the Shrine Game, ten in the Senior Bowl, and the city of Moscow honored him with "Jerry Hendren Day" and a key to the city.